KINGUSSIE V LOVAT: Shinty history beckons on Camanachd Cup final day

 The gala occasion will be followed by The Final Fling Concert featuring the likes of Keir Gibson, Manran and Peat & Diesel.

-EARLIER IN THE DAY, MEANWHILE, a young shinty team for Skye will get a taste of the big occasion.
+EARLIER IN THE DAY, MEANWHILE, a young shinty team from Skye will get a taste of the big occasion.

 At 11am the Skye and Newtonmore under-14s will will be contesting the Ken MacMaster Cup – the top prize at the age group level.